Notostylops

-Notostylops ("south pillar face") is a genus of extinct South American ungulates from Eocene Argentina.
+Notostylops ("south pillar face") is a genus of extinct South American notoungulates from Eocene Argentina.
 Fossils of the genus have been found in the Sarmiento, Casamayor, Andesitas Huancache and Koluel Kaike Formations.

 Description

-Notostylops was a very generalized animal, very similar to first eutherians and ungulates.
+Notostylops was a very generalised animal, very similar to the first eutherians and ungulates.
 It would have superficially resembled a marmot or a wombat and is suspected to have browsed on low-growing plants.
-It was probably adapted to a fairly wide range of ecological niches, but its robustness indicates it had same digging traits.
+It was probably adapted to a fairly wide range of ecological niches, but its robustness indicates it had some digging adaptations.
 Its tall skull housed rodent-like incisor teeth.
+Notostylops incisors lacked complex, decussating enamel prisms, instead possessing radial enamel.
 Notostylops was about 75 cm long.